kv-06/Food-Delivery-Management-System/README.md

 4. Set up the Oracle SQL database: Import the provided SQL scripts to create necessary tables and data.
 5. Build and run the project in NetBeans.

-## Contribution
-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or suggestions.

 ## License
 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.